 Please see the E-Book for more essential solutions...

 “To deprive a cat of its ability to scratch objects, by placing plastic caps over its claws could make a cat feel defenceless as well as prevent natural behaviour that is part of being a cat.
 This, in turn, could lead to further behavioural problems such as the cat over-grooming himself or finding other ways to scent mark such as “spraying”.
 We would recommend that plastic caps should only be fitted to cat’s claws on expert advice for specifically diagnosed behavioural problems as a short term measure while the underlying reason for the unwanted behaviour is addressed.”

 De-clawing ie the process of totally removing the claw and end bone of the toe is illegal in the some countries like the UK.
 Overall we think it is a bad idea and would like to deal with the problem non surgically as outlined in this book

-It is important to understand your cats thinking processes and we guarantee that by reading our E-Book you will have a head start.
+It is important to understand your cats thinking processes and we guarantee that by reading our Kindle E-Book you will have a head start.
 The most important factor in having a wonderful long term relationship with your cat is learning how they think.
 Get inside your cats head!

 Click the button below to get more information at a low price and start helping your cat and yourself!

 You can order by the credit card of your choice on Amazon and start the download immediately.

 The instant your order is approved you can download your Kindle book